Demographics of Ghana: Ethnic groups

 A map of Ghana's ethno-linguistic areas.

-Ghana has more than seventy native ethnic groups.
-Major native African ethnic groups in Ghana include the Akan at 45.7% of the population, the Mole-Dagbon at 18.5%, the Ewe at 13.9%, the Ga-Dangme at 7.1%, the Gurma at 6.4%, the Guan at 3.2%, the Grusi at 2.7%, Mande at 2% and others at 1.6%.
+Ghana has more than 70 native ethnic groups.

 More than 10,000 Lebanese people live in Ghana.

 Languages

 Ghana is a multilingual country in which about 80 languages are spoken.
 English is the official language and lingua franca.
 Of the languages indigenous to Ghana, Akan is the most widely spoken.

 Ghana has more than seventy ethnic groups, each with its own distinct language.
 Languages that belong to the same ethnic group are usually mutually intelligible.

 Eleven languages have the status of government-sponsored languages: four Akan ethnic languages (Akuapem Twi, Asante Twi, Fante and Nzema) and two Mole–Dagbani ethnic languages (Dagaare and Dagbanli).
 The rest are Ewe, Dangme, Ga, Gonja, and Kasem, Hausa.